Hotel on Spanish vacation island locked down amid coronavirus fears

 Growing coronavirus raise fears of a global pandemicFeb.
 25, 202002:01

-According to The Associated Press, the press office for the town of Adeje, a municipality in Tenerife where the hotel is located, also said Tuesday that H10 Costa Adeje Palace hotel in Tenerife, the largest of the Canary Islands, was in quarantine.
+According to the AP, the press office for the town of Adeje, a municipality on Tenerife where the hotel is located, also said Tuesday that H10 Costa Adeje Palace hotel on Tenerife, the largest of the Canary Islands, was under quarantine.

-The hotel, hotel chain and town hall did not respond to NBC News' requests for comment.
+The hotel, its parent chain and the town hall did not respond to requests for comment.

-One of the hotel guests, Rebecca Lunt, told NBC News via Facebook messenger that guests were not allowed to leave, but the restaurant inside the hotel was still open.
+One of the hotel guests, Rebecca Lunt, told NBC News via Facebook Messenger that guests were not allowed to leave but that the hotel's restaurant was still open.

-Lund posted on social media a note in English, Spanish, French and Italian that she said guests received under their doors Tuesday, saying the hotel has been closed down “for healthy [sic] reasons.”
+Lund said guests received a note under their doors Tuesday in English, Spanish, French and Italian.
+She said on social media that it said the hotel had been closed down "for healthy [sic] reasons."

 "Until the sanitary authorities warn, you must remain in your rooms," the note said.

-Lund added that there was a police presence outside the hotel.
-Photos from outside the H10 Costa Adeje Palace showed police wearing face masks, erecting barricades outside the building and blocking access to the hotel.
+Lund said police were outside the hotel.
+Photos from outside the H10 Costa Adeje Palace showed police wearing masks, erecting barricades and blocking access to the hotel.

-In the wake of the diagnosis, the archipelago's health ministry has convened an urgent meeting to discuss the situation around COVID-19 on the islands.
+In the wake of the diagnosis, the Health Ministry has convened an urgent meeting to discuss the situation around COVID-19 on the islands.

 Spain has had two confirmed cases of the coronavirus so far, both involving foreign nationals, according to the country's health officials.

-A British man tested positive on the island of Mallorca in the Mediterranean on Feb.
-9 and a German man was confirmed to have the virus on the Canary Island of La Gomera on Feb.
+A British man tested positive on the island of Mallorca in the Mediterranean Sea on Feb.
+9, and a German man was confirmed to have the virus on the Canary Island of La Gomera on Feb.
 1.

-The Canary Islands are an autonomous region of Spain, 60 miles west of the African coast, and a popular vacation destination that attracts many Europeans.
+The Canary Islands, an autonomous region of Spain 60 miles west of the African coast, are a popular vacation destination that attracts many Europeans.

-Britain's Foreign Office told NBC News Tuesday they were offering advice and support to a number of British nationals and their families in a hotel in Tenerife.
+Britain's Foreign Office told NBC News on Tuesday that it was offering advice and support to a number of British nationals and their families in a hotel in Tenerife.

 "We are in close contact with the hotel management and the Spanish authorities," a spokesperson for the Foreign Office said.